 Later on, the palace became the summer residence of all British governors of Corfu and when the Ionian Islands were united to Greece, in 1864, it was given as a gift to King George I of Greece.
-This is also the house where Prince Phillip, Duke of Edinburgh, the husband of Queen Elisabeth II, was born into on June, 10th, 1921.
+This is also the house where Prince Phillip, Duke of Edinburgh, the husband of Queen Elisabeth II, was born on June, 10th, 1921.

-Along the decades, the ownership of the palace was argued between the Greek government and the former Greek royal family.
+Over the decades, the ownership of the palace was argued between the Greek government and the former Greek royal family.
 The former King Constantine of Greece thought Mon Repos was his property because it used to be his summer residence during his reign.
 However, the Greek government would not accept this claim and was considering this residence a Greek state's ownership.

-Finally, in 2002, the European Court of Human Rights at Strasburg awarded to the former king compensation of 7 million for the three properties he lost when the monarchy was abolished in Greece (1975).
+Finally, in 2002, the European Court of Human Rights at Strasburg awarded the former king a compensation of 13,7 million for the properties he lost when the monarchy was abolished in Greece (1975).

-The remains of the ancient town of Corfu, which have been found the opposite to the palace, make archaeologists believe that Mon Repos was built right on the site where the ancient city of Corfu used to be.
+The remains of the ancient town of Corfu, which have been found opposite the palace, make archaeologists believe that Mon Repos was built right on the site where the ancient city of Corfu used to be.

 Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the airport, port, or your hotel.
 Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 26610 39911, 0030 693 484 3704, or 0030 694 726 6811, or booking your taxi online.